Synonym(s)

 Unknown, see below.
 Lichen planus.

-A pathogenetic role of hepatitis C infections is discussed.
+A co-pathogenic role of hepatitis C infections and autoimmune thyroiditis is being discussed (Schruf E et al. 2022).

-An autoimmunological genesis is to be assumed.
-In about 30% of patients with a "vulvovagino-gingival syndrome" autoimmunological "concomitant diseases" such as diabetes mellitus, Hashimoto's thyroiditis (15%), vitiligo (5%), alopecia areata (4%), celiac disease, pernicious anemia, Sjögren's syndrome, idiopathic thrombocytopenic purpura are found.
+An autoimmunological genesis can be assumed.
+In around 30% of patients with "vulvovagino-gingival syndrome", autoimmunological "concomitant diseases" such as diabetes mellitus, Hashimoto's thyroiditis (15%), vitiligo (5%), alopecia areata (4%), celiac disease, pernicious anemia, Sjögren's syndrome, idiopathic thrombocytopenic purpura are found.

 You might also be interested in